tsatsujnr139/icd-disease-classication-managment-api/README.md

 docker-compose up
 ```

-The API root can then be accessed from http://127.0.0.1:8000/api/disease-classification
+The API root can be accessed locally from http://127.0.0.1:8000/api/disease-classification

 HTTP Operations can be run on http://127.0.0.1:8000/api/disease-classification/diagnosis